 - Always write what is asked not what one knows.

-- Do not give a disproportionate amount of time to one essay avoiding the other one.
+- Do not give disproportionate amount of time to one essay avoiding the other one.

-- Avoid criticizing the government, its policies, and its schemes.
+- Avoid criticizing the government, its policies and schemes.

 - Avoid being seen as a person belonging to a particular ideology.

 - Avoid writing in bullets, making diagrams, figures, charts.
-The essay should always be in continuous para format.
+Essay should always be in continuous para format.